-These emotional families and friends are at a pinning ceremony where newly-graduated nursing students are presented with a special nursing pin from their college’s faculty as they are welcomed into the nursing profession.
+These emotional families and friends are at a pinning ceremony where newly graduated nursing students are presented with a special nursing pin from their college’s faculty as they are welcomed into the nursing profession.

-On the day of the ceremony, the person of significance accompanies the graduate on stage.
+Beforehand, students invite their family and friends to join them in celebration at this special event.
+The nursing student selects a significant person in their life to dedicate the pin to.
+On the day of the ceremony, those individuals accompany the graduates onstage.
 A faculty member hands that person a pin, and they in turn place the pin on the graduate to show they have accepted the graduate’s dedication.
-During the process, a faculty member will read the dedication from the student to the special person(s), which is typically a very emotional portion of the ceremony.
+During the process, a faculty member will read the dedication from the student to the person of significance, which is typically a very emotional portion of the ceremony.

-History of the Pinning Ceremony
+History of the pinning ceremony

-Fast forward to the 1860’s, when Florence Nightingale was honored with the Red Cross of St. George for her selfless efforts to injured men during the Crimean War.
+Fast forward to the 1860s, when Florence Nightingale was honored with the Red Cross of St. George for her selfless efforts to injured men during the Crimean War.
 Because she believed in acknowledging a job well done, she presented a medal of excellence to her hardest working nursing graduates.
 However, by 1916 it became standard in the U.S. to no longer award only a few nurses with a medal of excellence, but instead all nursing graduates with a pin during a special ceremony.
-The pin was provided by the hospital school of nursing to the students to identify them as nurses and show proof of their education.
+The pin was provided by the hospital school of nursing to the students to identify them as nurses and act as proof of their education.